gulpjs/parse-node-version/README.md

 Takes a node version string (usually `process.version`) and returns an object with the `major`, `minor`, and `patch` keys which will all be parsed digits.

+Pre-releases will also be parsed.
+In such cases the returned object contains the `pre` key on top of the already mentioned keys.

 ## License

 MIT